Kathleen1998/BellaBeat/README.md

 ```
 <img width="925" height="617" alt="image" src="https://github.com/user-attachments/assets/7b4b62ee-e349-431e-bc10-6062436a640d" />

 This graph show us the average calories Burned by time of day

+This data shows that users tend to be most active around noon and in the early evening from 5 p.m. to 7 p.m.
+This pattern is consistent across several metrics, including **average steps taken**, **intensity per hour**, and **calories burned**.
+There's a notable dip in activity and calories burned around 3 p.m.
+The data also shows that users are most active on Mondays, Fridays, and Sundays.
+Sunday is often a rest or lighter activity day for many people, while Mondays and Fridays tend to be lower intensity days, possibly due to a lack of motivation.
+To address these trends, Bellabeat could implement a gamified system with achievements and a point system.
+Users could compete with friends and family, which could provide extra motivation, especially on days when activity levels tend to be lower.

 ```
 df_summary <- ZhourlyCal %>%